sg-crest A Singapore Government Agency Website

 Going through the steps as stated in an FGO can be a stressful experience for you and your child.
 As your relationship with your child may be affected, you may take the following steps to guide your child through this period:

-• Ensure your child follows the orders stated in the FGO as their progress depends on this.
+• Ensure your child follows the orders stated in the FGO as his or her progress depends on this.

-• Cooperate with your child’s caseworker so that they can help your child.
+• Cooperate with your child’s case worker so that the case worker can help your child.

 • Attend counselling so that you can tackle difficult issues together as a family.